16 Top-Rated Beaches in Bali

 Accommodation: Where to Stay in Jimbaran

-The beach is clean and heavenly, and there's pretty much no surf due to the nearby breakwater.
-Low tide makes swimming a challenge, which is perhaps why sailing and kitesurfing have become the most popular things to do at this more serene island spot.
+The beach is clean and heavenly, and there's pretty much no surf due to the nearby breakwater, so this isn't the place to visit if you're hoping to surf.
+Low tide makes swimming a challenge, which is perhaps why sailing and kitesurfing have become the most popular things to do at this more serene Balinese beach.

 Take a break from the heat at the Sindhu Market in town.
 This small night market is known for its scrumptious (and cheap) street food fare.
-This is where you'll find the most luscious (and authentic) martabak-an Indonesian delicacy like a thick pancake.
-It's stuffed with sweet or savory foods (i.e. spicy beef) and usually served with a sweet curry sauce.
+This is where you'll find the most delicious and authentic martabak - an Indonesian delicacy.
+Similar to a thick pancake, it is stuffed with sweet or savory foods (i.e. spicy beef) and usually served with a sweet curry sauce.

 Insider's Tip: Walk or bike along the four-mile seaside path and search the beach for temples.
 You never know what you'll discover in this wonderland.